CAAPIM/iOS-MAS-SDK/README.md

 ## Getting Started

-Currently `MASFoundation` is the only open sourced framework.
+Currently `MASFoundation` is the first framework made available on github.
 You can download it latest build in the [releases][releases] page.

 ## How Do I Contribute?